Leave this site

 The policy principles and practices are reviewed against the officer’s ability to use the BWV and by officer’s not misusing BWV or the system.
 The proper use of the BWV and the system can be investigated and reported on via the audit functionality within the system.
 Officers also follow the correct procedures from the policy for obtaining a BWV and for returning the device if it is lost or broken, or they are changing roles.

-All updates or concerns regarding BWV are raised at the ICT Strategy Group and the IT Strategy Group.
+All updates or concerns regarding BWV are raised at the ICT Strategy Group and the Pronto and Body Worn Video Working Group.
 Updates are provided by exception.
 All policies, guidance and other relevant documentation in relation to BWV are brought to the ICT Strategy Group for review by all attendees.

 As and when processes are implemented, a review process is conducted to establish the effectiveness of the process and to measure any benefits.